Maleveray History, Family Crest & Coats of Arms

 Early History of the Maleveray family

-Another 203 words (14 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Maleveray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maleveray research.
+Another 102 words (7 lines of text) covering the years 1599, 1640, 1649 and 1655 are included under the topic Early Maleveray History in all our PDF Extended History products and printed products wherever possible.

 Maleveray Spelling Variations